 William H. Johnson builds the first sawmill on Shaurette’s Rapids at Stevens Point; it is soon acquired by Moses Strong.

-Hale as the first teacher but the school closes after its first season;
+the first teacher but the school closes after its first season; a few weeks

 A. L. Sherman and Charles Rice build the American House hotel at Plover Portage.

 An unnamed Methodist circuit rider conducts the first recorded Christian religious services in the county at Plover and Stevens Point.

 The county commissioners levy a tax of three mills per dollar of valuation for county administration, one mill for the poor, 3.5 mills for roads and 12.25 mills for territorial expenses.

 |1848||Wisconsin is admitted to the Union as the 30th state.

 The legislature creates the towns of Plover, Middletown and Bull Falls in Portage County; each one will send a commissioner to the new county board.

 James M. Campbell, Stevens Point, is the county’s representative in the first state legislature.

 Moses Strong acquires the sawmill at Conant’s Rapids.